 Generally, the student charged with the violation will be informed of the nature and source of the complaint.
 The source of information may be kept confidential, if the Dean of Student Development or designee determines, in his or her discretion, that revealing the source would create a risk of physical or emotional harm to the source, or might otherwise have a chilling effect on enforcement of these rules.

-PCC faculty, staff or students may also submit a Student of Concern Reporting form if there is a concern about a student’s behavior that may not be a conduct violation.
-Information on how to address and report students experiencing distress or demonstrating concerning behavior may be found at: http://www.pcc.edu/resources/counseling/students-in-distress/
+PCC faculty, staff or students may also submit an Incident Report Form if there is a concern about a student’s behavior that may not be a conduct violation.
+Information on how to address and report students experiencing distress or demonstrating concerning behavior may be found at: http://www.pcc.edu/resources/report-an-incident/reporting-concerns.html

 During the investigation of cases that may lead to disciplinary action, the status of the student will usually not be altered.
 The student will continue to be allowed to attend classes and be present on campus during the investigation.
 The Dean of Student Development or designee may make exceptions, however, and exclude a student from classes or PCC property if he or she determines that the student's presence on campus is likely to interfere with PCC's orderly operation or create a significant risk to the health and safety of students, faculty, staff, or PCC property.